lbertas1/Super-Cinema/SuperCinema/README.md

 - movie selection
 - search for movies from a given city
 - and many others.

+Another app documentation is on the: https://documenter.getpostman.com/view/13586042/TWDXnbfi

+To start the application, use the following command: sudo docker-compose up -d --build.

+To view logs: sudo docker-compose logs -f

+The project contains a configuration in the docker-compose file that will set the mysql database instance to use the application.

+At the start, the application always generates a new database schema with sample data.
+Among them is an exemplary user, that allows to use the application without registering.

+The application sends an email with the ticket in the attachment section.
+To receive an email, you should register your own account in the application.

 Application characteristics:
 - multi-module application, written in Java 15 with Spring and Spring Boot.